-A udit Risk Management assurance Planned audit work Fi nancial statement issues and risks 1 Risk of management override of controls ISA 240 requires that audit work is planned to consider the risk of fraud, which is presumed to be a significant risk in any audit.
-This includes consideration of the risk of management override of controls in order to change the position disclosed in the financial statements.
-Owing to the nature of this risk, assurances from management are not applicable.
-Detailed testing of journal entries.
-Review of accounting estimates.
-Focused testing of accruals and prepayments.
+A udit Risk Management's source of assurance Planned audit work Financial statement issues and risks 1 Risk of management override of controls Owing to the nature of this risk, assurances from management Detailed testing of journal entries.
+ISA 240 requires that audit work is planned to consider the risk of are not applicable in this instance.
+Review of accounting estimates. fraud, which is presumed to be a significant risk in any audit.
+This includes consideration of the risk Focused testing of accruals and prepayments. of management override of controls in order to change the position disclosed in the financial statements.
 Evaluation of significant transactions that are outside the normal course of business.
-2 Risk of fraud over income and expenditure ISA 240 presumes a risk of fraud over income which is expanded to include fraud over expenditure in the public sector by the Code of Audit Practice Renfrewshire Council receives a significant amount of income in addition to Scottish Government funding.
-The extent and complexity of income means that, in accordance with ISA240, there is an inherent risk of fraud.
-The council has well developed processes for the authorisation, separation of duties and workflow associated with income and expenditure.
-Clear schemes of delegation and authorised signatory databases are regularly updated.
-Financial systems have authorisation process in-built to ensure the risk of fraud is minimised.
-The audit plan which internal audit complete will include a Analytical procedures on income and expenditure streams.
-Detailed testing of revenue and expenditure transactions focusing on the areas of greatest risk.
+2 Risk of fraud over income duties and workflow associated with the Councils income streams.
+Clear schemes of delegation and the authorised signatory databases are Analytical procedures on ISA 240 presumes a risk of fraud income streams. over income.
+Detailed testing of transactions focusing on the areas of Renfrewshire Council receives a significant amount of income in addition to Scottish Government funding.
+The extent and complexity of income means that, greatest risk. complexity of income means that, systems have authorisation process in-built to ensure the doubtful debts to assess